daresnick/Case-Study-II-share/README.md

 <br>

-#### This Case Study is a solution of various coding questions mainly in R with a touch of SAS and python.
+#### This Case Study is a solution of various coding problems mainly in R with a touch of SAS and Python.
 The solution is provided in the report.Rmd file and displays well on Github in the report.md file.

 <br>